Investigations

 Why diversity matters for cyber security

 Cyber security is focussed on identifying threats and devising mitigations for them.
-Bringing diverse experiences and ways of thinking/working to these challenges will greatly increase the success and delivery
+Bringing diverse experiences and ways of thinking/working to these challenges will greatly increase the success and delivery rate of solutions.

 Importantly, cyber security isn’t just about ‘technical’ roles.
 It needs a wide range of analytical, communication, engagement and problem-solving skills.
 Coding, hacking and engineering are—and will continue to be—critical skills for cyber.
 However, the well-known diversity challenges for these career streams—together with the perception that cyber only needs technical people—are two barriers that must be overcome for organisations to succeed in building a workforce that is representative of the problems it is trying to solve.

-Why re-training/upskilling is the right answer
+Why re-training/ upskilling is the right answer

-With the UK cyber skills pipeline still highly problematic in terms of both numbers and diversity, the quickest and most cost effective—indeed, possibly the only—way to narrow the cyber skills gap and increase
+With the UK cyber skills pipeline still highly problematic in terms of both numbers and diversity, the quickest and most cost effective—indeed, possibly the only—way to narrow the cyber skills gap and increase diversity, is to upskill existing staff, or applicants seeking to change careers, into both technical and non-technical cyber security roles.

 With traditional recruitment, it’s easy to find candidates from the same ‘pool’ or those who fit a certain ‘culture’, but this doesn’t tap into the full potential of the workforce; many individuals from other sectors and careers have already developed key skills required in security, such as attention to detail, identifying unusual patterns of behaviour and the communication skills needed to drive awareness and behavioural change.
 Plus, a genuine interest/passion for security and data protection makes a big difference–you can teach cyber and information security skills, but you can’t necessarily teach someone how to care about cyber security.